lorenzodb1/fbrefdata/docs/intro.rst

 Each of the :ref:`supported data sources <datasources>` has its corresponding class for fetching data with a uniform API.
-For example, the :class:`~soccerdata.FBref` class is used to fetch data from `fbref.com
+For example, the :class:`~fbrefdata.FBref` class is used to fetch data from `fbref.com
 <https://www.fbref.com/>`__.

 .. code:: python

-   import soccerdata as sd
+   import fbrefdata as sd

    # Create scraper class instance
    fbref = sd.FBref()